[L. pulsus, beating]

 A pulse in which occasional beats are skipped, caused by conditions such as premature atrial contractions, premature ventricular contractions, and atrial fibrillation.

-SYN: irregular pulse
+SYN: SEE: irregular pulse

 SEE: Intermittent pulse.